nachoSO/hipert.hg/README.md

 Introduction
 ------------

+With the increasing complexity of multi/many-core architectures, academy-industry research collaborations on this topic are today intensifying.
+In this sense, the characterization of industrial applications is still a big challenge, due to industry’s reluctance to share application code details.
+Luckily, this trend is partly changing, and today several industrial partners can disclose high-level details of their software suites, e.g., the timing constraints or even the memory footprint and access patterns, to perform a better application characterization.
+However, it is still extremely cumbersome to reproduce the behavior of real applications in their actual environment, due to IPR on source code.

 HiPeRT Generator Tool is an open-source software framework that helps researchers creating synthetic yet realistic test cases, using a variety of techniques based on the model-driven development approach.
 The tool generates ready to use ANSI C code from high-level behavioral description of an application represented with a Directed acyclic graph (DAG).

 Hardware requirements
 -----------------------------------